raberrio/gaggia_coffee_controller/README.md

 Last part is to let the controller know when you push the pump "on" switch.
 For that, i installed a "220V voltage detector" connected to the pump power line and neutral line.
 It gives an optocoupled logic signal which is read by a DI pin on the controller.

+### Wiring
+I used silicone insulated wires, 16AWG for power and 22AWG for control inside the machine, with spade connectors.
+Inside the controller case i used flat ribbon cable with dupont connectors.

 ## User Interface
 For user interface i am using the home assistant frontend. i configured a page where i can set the parameters when i need to.
 Parameters that i can set are:
 - Boiler temperature set point